Skip to Content

 The first therapy appointment with a potential therapist is a good opportunity to learn about the modalities they use for specific mental health issues.

-You can ask questions about those modalities in order to determine if you would be comfortable receiving treatment.
+You can ask important questions about those modalities in order to determine if you would be comfortable receiving treatment.

 You may also find it beneficial to determine how the therapist in question structures their sessions and remembers details.